nopWay/HasCategories-discount-requiremement-plugin-for-nopcommerce/README.md

 In addition to the discount requirement, you will get a user friendly category selection window.
 While selecting categories, you don't need to leave selection window anymore.
 All of your selections will be kept even if you perform a search or go to another page by using pagination.
 There is also a summary list that you can see all your selected categories, so that you can quickly deselect unwanted ones.

+#### Excluding Products
+Excluded products that are in the cart will be ignored while checking total quantity against predefined range even though they belong one of the selected categories.
+This feature is available with version 1.10

 ### Installation
 * Download [latest release](https://github.com/nopWay/HasCategories-discount-requiremement-plugin-for-nopcommerce/releases/latest) and copy "DiscountRules.HasCategories" folder to Presentation/Nop.Web/Plugins directory.
 * Go to yourdomain.com/Admin/Plugin/List and click "Reload List of Plugins" button